female student working in the lab

 • Using false excuses to obtain extensions of time or to skip coursework

 Student Accessibility Services: University of California, Merced is committed to creating learning environments that are accessible to all.
-If you anticipate or experience physical or academic barriers based on a disability, please feel welcome to contact the SJV PRIME+ Advisor privately so we can discuss options.
-In addition, please contact Student Accessibility Services (SAS) at (209) 228-6996 or access@ucmerced.edu as soon as possible to explore reasonable accommodations.
-All accommodations must have prior approval from Student Accessibility Services on the basis of appropriate documentation.
-If you anticipate or experience barriers due to pregnancy, temporary medical condition, or injury, please feel welcome to contact me so we can discuss options.
+If you anticipate or experience physical or academic barriers based on a disability, please contact the SJV PRIME+ Staff Advisor privately so we can discuss options.
+In addition, please contact Student Accessibility Services (SAS) at (209) 228-6996 or access@ucmerced.eduas soon as possible to explore reasonable accommodations.
+All accommodations must have prior approval from SAS and the appropriate supporting documentation.
+If you anticipate or experience barriers due to pregnancy, a temporary medical condition, or an injury, please contact SAS to discuss options.

 University Dates and Deadlines: Please refer to the registrar’s website for more information on course add/drop/withdraw deadlines and procedures (https://registrar.ucmerced.edu/policies/adddropwithdraw).

-Flexibility Clause: Circumstances may arise during the BRE which may require modifications to the requirements.
+Flexibility Clause: Circumstances may arise during the BRE that may require modifications to the requirements.
 Therefore, this document is subject to change.
 Students will be notified prior to any changes, if possible.

 back to the top